christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 Throughout the next sections, we will show how we tackled these challenges, and in chapter [@sec:conclusion], we will show how these could be further mitigated in the future.

+## Limitations

+Due to the complexity of this topic, the implementation in this work is limited to a few well-justified considerations.

+\paragraph{Geo-Replication.}

+We limit our work to intra-cluster replication.
+See the conclusion for some hints for further investigations.

+\paragraph{Byzantine-Fault Tolerance.}

+We haven't implemented or designed a byzantine-fault tolerant version of ChronicleDB, as this work is limited to a problem scope where byzantine faults are rare (but not yet excluded).

+\paragraph{Transaction Handling.}

+- TODO no transactions so far, which is good for us.
+No need to think about linearizing transactions and making them atomic.
+- Only atomic inserts
+- If we need transactions, especially across partitions, refer to [@sec:partitioning] and [@sec:coordination-free-replication]

+""Currently, there is a lack of systems supporting the above-described workload scenario (write-intensive, ad hoc temporal queries, and fault-tolerance).
+Standard database systems are not designed for supporting such write-intensive workloads.
+Their separation of data and transaction logs generally incurs high overheads."

+No transactions, but a log -> But still a very less overhead then with real transaction logs (with locking mechanisms)

+\paragraph{Log Optimization.}

+I/O on the Raft log can be costly, as all operations must be written to the log before executed on the event store replicas.
+Without buffering, the log looks almost similar to the actual event stream persisted in the store.
+In addition, it requires non-trivial state management such as allocation and pruning to prevent unbounded growth.

+The log implementation in this work is far from being optimized.
+Even more, we violate the "The log is the database" philosophy of ChronicleDB.
+There are approaches for log-less state machine replication that can lead back to this philosophy [@skrzypzcak2020towards].
+But, we limit our work on the replication protocol itself, not on the implementation details of the log.
+In chapter [@sec:conclusion], we list possible improvements on the log.

+\paragraph{Log Compaction.}

+We haven't implemented a snapshotting mechanism so far.
+Currently, when the system is rebooted, the whole log is replayed and the $\textrm{TAB}^+$ index rebuilt, which is very expensive.
+While snapshotting a simple key-value store is simple (which previous literature was limited to), snapshotting the event store by creating clones of it to the current point in time is too expensive, as the store is already written to disk of the replicas.
+We considered that it is sufficient to reduce the snapshot to a pointer that points to the latest committed event in the store, and changing the state transfer implementation of Ratis to one that transfers the $\textrm{TAB}^+$ up to this pointer.
+But this method may be limited to an append-only event store—we haven't considered a solution for out-of-order entries yet, nor are we sure that this requires expectional handling at all.

 ## Library Decision Considerations

 - Building it from ground up makes sense if you want full control and adjust the protocol to perfectly fit your use case (TODO find and cite the paper/tool that mentioned that, it must have been mongo or couchbase)